tomkoala/smarthome-rpi/docs/Install-nodered.md

 ## Install the docker container

 Below an example of a Docker Compose file which can be run by docker stack or docker-compose.
-Please refer to the official Docker pages for more info about Docker stack and Docker compose.

 ```
 services: